Premchandyadav369/AETHER/README.md

 - **Why FAISS instead of a SQL similarity query?** Nearest-neighbor search over 256/1280-dimensional dense embeddings is not something a relational database index can do efficiently; FAISS's IVF-PQ index is purpose-built for this and scales to millions of vectors in RAM.
 - **Why SHAP *and* GradCAM instead of just one?** They trade off cost vs. rigor — GradCAM is a single backward pass suitable for every prediction by default; SHAP is more expensive but game-theoretically principled, reserved for higher-stakes explanations.
 - **Why a QUBO formulation for portfolio selection?** Selecting a non-overlapping, resource-constrained set of drug-target pairs is a combinatorial optimization problem; QUBO is the standard way to express such problems for both classical simulated-annealing solvers and (in the future) quantum annealers, keeping the formulation portable across solver backends.
+- **Why publish two full V10.5 OMEGA run logs instead of one?** A single run can make contrastive pretraining or a significance-test bug look "solved" by luck.
+Publishing Run A (pretraining not engaged, one broken block) alongside Run B (both working) demonstrates real variance and gives anyone re-running the notebook an honest expectation of what "typical" versus "best-case" output looks like.

 ---